 Job descriptions are crucial, but they only give you a glimpse into what careers are like.
 So talk to people who are already in the workforce — try connecting with your seniors from university, talk to relatives, or friends of friends.
 Even if they’re not in the field you want to enter, you can still learn a thing or two.
 Ask them about their day-to-day tasks and the challenges they face, or talk to them about your anxiety in finding a job and see what advice they have to offer.
 Remember to reflect on what you’ve learned from them too.

 Hearing from others who have gone ahead of you will help you realise just how temporary your fears really are.
-It may also help you reach a new understanding about what you want out of your career, which will help you in your applications and interviews too.
+It may also help you reach a new understanding of what you want out of your career, which will help you in your applications and interviews too.

-Have a few practise interviews
+Have a few practice interviews

 Approach your campus career services, seniors, or some friends to help you simulate an interview.
 This will help you find any blind spots you may have and refine your answers.
 Interviewing and talking to people in professional settings are learned skills, so seek coaching for it if you can.